Graphing

 Historical survey information is included for context.
 This is organised by calendar year to provide the latest data for that year per Section and Cross-Sectional Position (XSP)

 Projected future condition is also included for context.
-This is shown in folders starting Det Con for Deteriorated Condition.
-It is an extrapolation on the latest condition survey data using the deterioration profiles defined in Horizons.
-It gives an indication of the likely rate of deterioration over each Section.
+This is shown in folders starting with Det Con for Deteriorated Condition.
+It extrapolates the latest condition survey data using the deterioration curves defined for each Condition Parameter.
+This provides an indication of the likely rate of deterioration on each Section.

 When you select one or more items of graphing data, the Graphing panel appears along the bottom and shows the selected data graphed against the Section's length.
 Layer data is not plotted on the graph, regardless of which ones are active.